 -- adds two numbers function adder(a, b) return a + b end

-A new syntax introduced with Space Lua is the ${lua expression} syntax that you can use in your pages, this syntax will Live Preview to the evaluation of that expression.
+A new syntax introduced with Space Lua is the ${lua expression} syntax that you can use in your pages.
+This syntax will Live Preview to the evaluation of that expression.

 Widgets

 The ${lua expression} syntax can be used to implement simple widgets.
-If the lua expression evaluates to a simple string, it will live preview as that string rendered as simple markdown.
+If the Lua expression evaluates to a simple string, it will live preview as that string rendered as markdown.
 However, if the expression returns a Lua table with specific keys, you can do some cooler stuff.
-The following keys are supported:

 markdown: Renders the value as markdown